The Centre Cumbernauld

-History
+Design and initial construction

-Cumbernauld was designated as a new town in December 1955, part of a plan, under the New Towns Act 1946, to move 550,000 people out of Glasgow and into new towns to solve the city's overcrowding.
-Construction of its town centre began under contractors Duncan Logan, chief architect Leslie Hugh Wilson and architect Geoffrey Copcutt (until 1962 and 1963), and later Dudley Roberts Leaker, Philip Aitken and Neil Dadge.
+Cumbernauld was designated as a New Town in December 1955 under the New Towns Act 1946 (9 & 10 Geo.
+6. c.
+68), as part of a plan to move 550,000 people out of Glasgow and into nearby planned or redeveloped towns to solve the city's overcrowding.
+The idea behind the Cumbernauld town centre was to create a singular megastructure, in the brutalist style, to "accommodate all the retail, municipal, and leisure needs" needs of a town of 50,000–80,000 people (although architecture historian John R. Gold notes that the term megastructure was first coined in 1964).

-Phase 1 lasted from 1963 to 1967.
-The idea was to create a megastructure, in the brutalist style, to accommodate a town of 50,000–80,000 people, although architecture historian John R. Gold notes that the term megastructure was first coined in 1964.
-Regarded at the time as a "milestone in urban design," the centre would be surrounded by high-density housing without shops or other amenities, with each neighbourhood connected to the structure by pathways so that residents could easily walk there.
+Regarded at the time as a "milestone in urban design," the town centre was intended to be surrounded by high-density housing without shops or other amenities, with each neighbourhood connected to the structure by pathways so that residents could easily walk there.
+This centralization of amenities was unlike other New Town developments, which typically built retail spaces within each new neighbourhood.
 Architectural critic Wolf von Eckardt wrote in Harper's in 1965:

 Leonardo da Vinci, nearly five hundred years ago, envisioned a city where all the vehicles move underground, leaving man to move freely in the sun.
 Leonardo might also have sketched Cumbernauld's town center, a soaring citadel surrounded by meadow."

+Construction of the town centre began under contractors Duncan Logan, chief architect Leslie Hugh Wilson and architect Geoffrey Copcutt (until 1962 and 1963), and later Dudley Roberts Leaker, Philip Aitken and Neil Dadge.
+The construction of Phase 1 lasted from 1963 to 1967.
 Princess Margaret and Lord Snowden opened the centre on 25 May 1967.
 Built over a dual carriageway, it housed shops, a hotel, ice rink, bowling alley, health centre and penthouse apartments, as well as police, fire and ambulance stations.
 There was also a library and technical college.
 Historian Rosemary Wakeman called it a "colossal living vessel" intended to "elicit new codes of community behavior."
-According to an Open University website, it was a "strange tribute to a moment when it was thought that old cities, with their narrow streets, haphazard layout, and confused, illogical centres were a thing of the past."
+According to an Open University article, it was a "strange tribute to a moment when it was thought that old cities, with their narrow streets, haphazard layout, and confused, illogical centres were a thing of the past."
+Open University also claims the town centre was "Britain's first indoor shopping mall".

-Later development
+Further developments

-By 1971 the town centre contained the largest supermarket in Scotland and work on phase 2 had begun.
-The Corporation sought the building of a department store, completed in 1975 as phase 3.
-It was built for Woolco with two levels of underground parking, and was sold to Gateway in 1986.
+By 1971 the town centre contained the largest supermarket in Scotland, and work on Phase 2 had begun.

+The CDC later sought the building of a department store, completed in 1975 as Phase 3.
+It was built for Woolco with two levels of underground parking, and was later sold to Gateway in 1986.
 Asda purchased the site in 1988 and maintained the "Red Balloon Cafe" that was widely implemented in Gateway stores.

-In the mid-70s the Golden Eagle Hotel closed and was later demolished after a vehicle crashed into the building.
-Phase 4 was completed in 1981.
+In the mid-70s the Golden Eagle Hotel, which had been constructed as part of Phase 1, closed after a vehicle crashed into the building.